-Elle-Máijá Tailfeathers is an emerging filmmaker, writer, and actor.
-She is a member of the Kainai First Nation (Blood Tribe) as well as Sámi from Norway.
+Elle-Máijá Tailfeathers is a filmmaker, writer, and actor.
+She is a member of the Kainai First Nation (Blood Tribe, Blackfoot Confederacy) as well as Sámi from Norway.
 She graduated from the University of British Columbia with a Bachelor’s Degree in First Nations Studies and a Minor in Women’s and Gender Studies.
 She is also an alumni of Vancouver Film School’s Full-time Acting Program.

 She began her filmmaking career in 2011 with the experimental student short, Bloodland.
 Since then, she has gone on to explore narrative fiction, documentary, mockumentary, music video, and archival video remix.
 Her work is often community focused and rooted in social justice.
 Her award-winning films have screened at festivals around the world including the Vancouver International Film Festival, imagineNATIVE Film and Media Arts Festival, the Seattle International Film Festival, and the TIFF Top Ten Festival.
-She was nominated for Leo Awards for her performances in Not Indian Enough and On the Farm and an American Indian Motion Picture Award for her role in White Indians Walking.
+She was nominated for Leo Awards for her performances in Not Indian Enough and On the Farm (aka Unclaimed) and nominated for American Indian Motion Picture Awards for her roles in White Indians Walking and On the Farm (aka Unclaimed).
 Her acting credits include roles in On the Farm, Not Indian Enough, White Indians Walking, The Guard, The Reaper, Shattered, and Another Cinderella Story.
 She has also appeared on stage in Presentation House Theater’s Where the River Meets the Sea and Beaivváš Sámi National Theater’s Silbajávri.

 Elle-Máijá is an alumni of the Berlinale Talent Lab and a member of the Embargo Collective II.
 She was presented with the 2014 Vancouver Mayor’s Arts Award as an emerging artist in film and new media and was included in CBC’s list of “Indigenous Youth Leaders: 5 Under 30 to Watch in 2015.”
-She is currently developing the feature-length version of A Red Girl’s Reasoning, directing a short animated piece for the National Film Board’s Naked Island Sessions, developing a long-form documentary (with the support of the Hot Docs Cross Currents Fund) on her community’s brave response to the ongoing fentanyl crisis and developing a feature-length documentary birthed from the c̓əsnaʔəm, the city before the city 3-site Museum exhibition with the Musqueam Indian Band, the UBC Museum of Anthropology, and the Museum of Vancouver.
+She is currently developing a long-form documentary (with the support of the Hot Docs Cross Currents Fund) on her community’s brave response to the ongoing fentanyl crisis and directing a feature-length documentary birthed from the c̓əsnaʔəm, the city before the city 3-site Museum exhibition with the Musqueam Indian Band, the UBC Museum of Anthropology, and the Museum of Vancouver.
 Her creative and non-fiction work has appeared in publications such as Š Bláđit (Sámi Youth Magazine, Norway), Richard Van Camp’s Good Medicine Project, Redwire Magazine, Windspeaker, and Briarpatch Magazine.

 Mavericks, Season 2, Episode: Dr. Esther Tailfeathers: Blood Reserve, 2015, 11 min, documentary, Canada, Writer/Director